-Feeling the Baroque allure
+Feeling the Baroque Allure

 Four legs structure made of stainless steel with shiny finish and adjustable feet.

-Two fretwork doors made of glass with wooden pull handle opening and soft-close system.
+Three doors made of glass with wooden pull handle opening and soft-close system.

-Doors made of bevelled and engraved glass with medium antique mirrored finish.
+Doors, sides and back made of bevelled and engraved glass with medium antique mirrored finish.

 Architect and Designer

 Giovanni Luca Ferreri was born in Monza in 1970.
 In 1998 he graduated in Architecture at the Polytechnic in Milan and in 2003 earned the title of PhD in Architectural Composition at the University of Architecture in Venice.
 Since his initial training and professional experience he has dealt with art, applied art and decoration.
 Since 2004 he has been teaching Composition and Urban Design at the Faculty of Architecture - Bovisa of the Politecnico in Milan.
 He has an office in Milan and an important part of his work involves the design and fitting of private homes.